hollo88/submit_latex/README.md

     pdflatex submission.tex
     pdflatex submission.tex
     ```
-    Note 1: If you are using biber instead of bibtex, use the command "biber submission".
+    Note 1: If you are using biber instead of bibtex, use the command `biber submission`.

     Note 2: If you're using Overleaf, you can upload "submission.tex" to your project and compile it directly.

+    Note3: If the -b option is used, compiling with a single `pdflatex submission.tex` is sufficient.
+Do not run `bibtex` or `biber`, as the bibliography is already included via the `.bbl` file.
 ---

 ## ⚠️ Important Notes